 To conclude, we know too little about whether earlier identification and intervention is better for children born with hearing loss or who acquire it at young ages.
 In addition to stronger research designs with sufficient sample sizes, use of reliable measures to collect a broader array of data related to important covariates, better collection of data, and measurement of intervention characteristics, perhaps we should also be asking different questions.
 We need to know more about what interventions, in which order, provided by whom, and in what ways are most effective for improving developmental outcomes for children with hearing loss.

 Callow-Heusser, Catherine A., "The Effects of Early Identification and Intervention on Language Outcomes of Children Born with Hearing Loss" (2011).
 All Graduate Theses and Dissertations.
-Paper 1094.
+1094.